reactjs/react.dev/src/content/reference/react/use-client.md

 #### Why is `Copyright` a Server Component? {/*why-is-copyright-a-server-component*/}

-As a child of `InspirationGenerator`, a Client Component, why is `Copyright` a Server Component?
+Because `Copyright` is rendered as a child of the Client Component `InspirationGenerator`, you might be surprised that it is a Server Component.

-To clarify, `'use client'` defines the boundary between server and client code on the _module dependency tree_, not the render tree.
+Recall that `'use client'` defines the boundary between server and client code on the _module dependency tree_, not the render tree.

 <Diagram name="use_client_module_dependency" height={200} width={500} alt="A tree graph with the top node representing the module 'App.js'.
 'App.js' has three children: 'Copyright.js', 'FancyText.js', and 'InspirationGenerator.js'.
 'InspirationGenerator.js' has two children: 'FancyText.js' and 'inspirations.js'.
 The nodes under and including 'InspirationGenerator.js' have a yellow background color to signify that this sub-graph is client-rendered due to the 'use client' directive in 'InspirationGenerator.js'.">
 `'use client'` defines the boundary between server and client code on the module dependency tree.